 I think the design element that makes these stockings even more charming than all that wonderful argyle and snowflakes are the crocheted initial patches.
 The recipient’s names were too long to embroider on, so I came up with this alternative.
 Luckily I was thumbing through a crochet dictionary I rarely look at; as soon as I saw the pattern for these letters, I knew that I had to do that for these stockings.
 I’m just thrilled with the results.

 4 months of knitting is definitely worth it to create a lifetime of family tradition.
-I can’t wait to knit 2 stockings for my own new little family in time for next Christmas.
+I would definitely make this pattern again.
+In a few years (wink wink).